Criminal probe opens into funding of UK pro-Brexit campaign

 - Singapore Airlines to begin nonstop flights to Seattle next year

+The crime agency confirmed the investigation but said it could not discuss “any operational detail.”

+British electoral campaigns are barred from taking money from overseas-based individuals or businesses.

-Banks said he was confident a “full and frank investigation” would clear him.
+Banks, a brash multimillionaire insurance executive, said he was confident a “full and frank investigation” would clear him.

+“There is no evidence of any wrongdoing from the companies I own,” he said.
+“I am a U.K. taxpayer and I have never received any foreign donations.”

+Ever since Britain voted by 52 to 48 percent in 2016 to leave the 28-nation EU, opponents of Brexit have raised questions about the source of funding for the “leave” campaign, the influence of Russian meddling and the role of social-media advertising using data harvested from millions of Facebook users by the firm Cambridge Analytica.